• Skip to primary navigation

 Jump to Recipe Print Recipe

-Chickpea spinach curry is an easy, flavorful, and nutritious vegan/vegetarian meal with warm Indian spices that makes a great weeknight (one-pot) dinner.
+This chana saag is an easy, healthy, and flavorful vegan/vegetarian dish with warm Indian spices that makes a great weeknight (one-pot) dinner.
 Ready in just 20 minutes - it's a great meal-prep option!

-Chana (Hindi for "chickpeas") saag (Hindi for "green leafy vegetable"), also known as chickpea spinach curry or chana palak depending on where you live, is one of my all-time favorite Indian dishes.
+Chana saag, also known as chana palak depending on where you live, is one of my all-time favorite Indian dishes.

-Spinach, chickpeas, onions, and tomatoes are cooked in a mouth-watering mixture of warm Indian spices to create a flavorful and healthy dish that is high in protein while still being a quick, no-fuss meal.
+Spinach, chickpeas, onions, and tomatoes are cooked in a mouth-watering mixture of warm Indian spices to create a savory, creamy, and healthy dish that's high in protein and fiber while still being a quick, no-fuss meal.

-For more Indian recipes, try my roasted tandoori cauliflower, creamy green bean and mushroom curry, and sourdough naan!
+For more Indian recipes, try my roasted tandoori cauliflower, green bean curry, and sourdough discard naan!

 Jump to:

-• ⭐ Why This Recipe Is The Best
+• ⭐ Why This Chana Saag Is The Best

 • 🍅 Ingredient Notes